Tambaram Assembly constituency

 Tambaram is a state assembly constituency in Chengalpattu district, Tamil Nadu, India.
 Its State Assembly Constituency number is 31.
 It includes all wards from Zone 4 and Zone 5, wards comprising the rest of the areas other than Hashinapuram and Nemilichery in Zone 3 of Tambaram City Municipal Corporation and Agaramthen, Madurapakkam and Kovilanchery villages in St. Thomas Mount Panchayat Union.
 It forms a part of Sriperumbudur Lok Sabha constituency for national elections.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu in India.

-The population of other communities are: Vanniyar 26%, Nadar 10%, Brahmins 8%, Christians 5%, Reddy 5% and Muslims 4%.

-In the 2021 MLA election, the AIADMK party's candidate was a Konar.